ChrisDeFreitas/guitarjoe/README.md

 ## Updates

+#### 20212--:
+This update was pushed to address a critical error that was overlooked in testing: clicking a string did not work.

+The ArrowPanel open and close animations were added, but it will be refactored to use the shouldComponentUpdate() lifecycle method.

+- fixed bug: clicking a string directly created a notebutton on string above
+- AllNotes mode fix: clicking below string 6 selects notebutton
+- ArrowPnl.jsx fix: refactored animations, its not perfect, but a few steps closer
+- HelpManager update: added ability to link to other topics and other topic headings

 #### 20211128:
 - fixed: clicking off fretboard, below string 6, was selecting a note
 - fixed: clicking string after fret 14 raised error